This is part 2 of 2 in a series that explores the common mistakes of lawn care owners.

-You’ll save more money using a credit card processor than if you’d chased after those “forgetful” clients.
-This gives you and your team to spend more time (and money) on the things that matter… that are going to give you more time… and money.
+You’ll save more time and money using a credit card processor than if you’d chased after those “forgetful” clients.

 Here’s the deal.
 There are low-ballers out there – and they’re trying to steal your leads and clients… so let them!

 This might sound strange, but hear what I have to say for a minute.